microsoft/copilot-camp/docs/pages/extend-m365-copilot/00-prerequisites.md

 - How to install and configure Teams toolkit for Visual Studio Code

 ## Exercise 1: Set up your Microsoft 365 Subscription
 To install and run your own declarative copilot, you'll need a Microsoft 365 tenant where you have administrator permission.
-Fortunately you can get one for free through the Microsoft 365 Developer Program!
-In the labs which follow, you'll also use this tenant to run Microsoft Teams where you can test this lab.
 You will also need Copilot License to test the app.

 ### Step 1: Get a tenant

-If you don't yet have a tenant, please join the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program?WT.mc_id=m365-58890-cxa){target=_blank} to get a free one.
-Your tenant includes 25 [E5 user licenses](https://www.microsoft.com/microsoft-365/enterprise/compare-office-365-plans?WT.mc_id=m365-58890-cxa){target=_blank} and can be renewed as long as you keep developing!

-Select "Join now" to begin.
-Log in with any Microsoft personal or work and school account, enter your information, and select "Next".
-You will have an opportunity to choose what kind of "sandbox" you want; the "Instant sandbox" is recommended.
+The lowest cost option at the moment is to purchase a [Microsoft 365 Business Basic](https://www.microsoft.com/microsoft-365/business/compare-all-microsoft-365-business-products-d){target=_blank} subscription and add Copilot to it.

-Follow the wizard and select your administrator username and password, tenant domain name, etc. The domain name you choose is just the left-most portion - for example if you enter "Contoso" your domain will be "Contoso.onmicrosoft.com".
+When you set up the tenant, you will select your administrator username and password, tenant domain name, etc. The domain name you choose is just the left-most portion - for example if you enter "Contoso" your domain will be "Contoso.onmicrosoft.com".

 Remember this information as you'll need it throughout the labs!
 You will log in as &gt;username&lt;@&gt;domain&lt;.onmicrosoft.com with the password you chose.
 You'll be prompted for your phone number and then the system will set up your subscription.